-The talimogene laherparepvec phase 3 clinical program is currently focused on melanoma.
-An optimised dosing regimen for treating melanoma has been determined from a dose-ranging study that demonstrated the dosing as being well tolerated.
+The talimogene laherparepvec phase 3 clinical program is currently focused on melanoma and other tumor types, including SCCHN.
+An optimised dosing regimen for treating SCCHN has been determined from a dose-ranging study that demonstrated the dosing as being well tolerated.
 This trial will allow the investigators to obtain additional information which may support and inform its use in routine clinical practice.